JBroks/GB-Accidents-Dashboard/README.md

 Validator has indicated that there are five unknown / undefined variables, namely $, queue, dc, d3, and crossfilter.
 The warning was ignored as I believe it is due to the fact that these libaries are separated and the validator dose not have access to them.
 Furthermore, **JSHint** shown the following warning: *'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).* However, after setting configuration to assume *New JavaScript features (ES6)* this warning disappeared.

 ### Features testing

+#### Back to top button

+##### Bugs:

+While testing this button on mobile devices 'sticky' hover effect was noticed.
+That issue was resolved using `@media (hover: hover)` solution.
+However while validating CSS code the following warning came up: "`hover` is an unknown vendor extension".

+This solution will have to be replaced with a better one in the future, ideally with one that will resolve this issue for all buttons.

 #### Charts